Skip to main content

 The 360° field of view of a directional sign face is divided into four quadrants—forward, left, right, and backward—measured from the sign’s rotation angle.

-The forward quadrant covers a 90° sector centred on the sign’s line of sight, extending 45° to either side of the rotation angle.Left, right, and backward quadrants each cover the remaining 90° sectors.
+The forward quadrant covers a 90° sector centred on the sign’s line of sight, extending 45° to either side of the rotation angle.
+Left, right, and backward quadrants each cover the remaining 90° sectors.

 A route is assigned to a quadrant based on the angle between the sign’s line of sight and the direction of the first path segment:

-Figure 3 – Sign face rotation angle and walking directions.
+Figure 3.
+Sign face rotation angle and walking directions

 Messages

-Messages are the pieces of text (and, where applicable, their direction) displayed on sign faces.
+Messages are the pieces of text and, where applicable, their direction displayed on sign faces.

-Each message has the following properties:
+Each message carries the following information:

-Creation mode – either automatic or manual
+• Creation mode – either automatic or manual.

 Automatic and Manual Messages